jemiahlee/codepath-tip-calculator/README.md

 This is a Tip Calculator application for iOS submitted as the [pre-assignment](https://gist.github.com/timothy1ee/7747214) requirement for CodePath.

-Time spent: [Write the number of hours you spend here]
+Time spent: 6-7 hours?
+Hard to say, really.
+Spent a lot of time reading posts and documentation online to figure out how to do some of these things.

 Completed:

-* [ ] Required: User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] Required: User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] Required: Settings page to change the default tip percentage.
+* [x] Required: Settings page to change the default tip percentage - it automatically remembers your last selection; settings page allows you to configure tip percentages.
 * [ ] Optional: UI animations
 * [ ] Optional: Remembering the bill amount across app restarts (if <10mins)
-* [ ] Optional: Using locale-specific currency and currency thousands separators.
+* [x] Optional: Using locale-specific currency and currency thousands separators.
-* [ ] Optional: Making sure the keyboard is always visible and the bill amount is always the first responder.
+* [x] Optional: Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 ![Video Walkthrough](jeremiah_lee_tip_walkthrough.gif)